dlwiest/react-homeassistant-headless/docs/docs/authentication.md

 }
 ```

-## Troubleshooting

-### Common Issues

-**"Authentication failed"**
-- Check that your Home Assistant URL is correct and accessible
-- Ensure Home Assistant is running and reachable from your app
-- For tokens: verify the token hasn't expired or been revoked

-**"Connection refused"**
-- Check the Home Assistant URL (including port 8123)
-- Verify your network connection
-- Check if Home Assistant is behind a firewall or proxy

-**OAuth redirect issues**
-- Ensure your app URL is whitelisted in Home Assistant
-- Check browser console for CORS or redirect errors

 ## Current User Information

 The `useCurrentUser` hook provides information about the currently authenticated user.
 This is especially useful for: